paulross/TotalDepth/docs/publish/source/installation.rst

 Documentation
 -------------

-If you want to build the documentation you need to:
+To build the documentation you need to:

 .. code-block:: console